w3c/wpub/explainers/wpub-explainer.md

 ## Non-goals

  - Describe the affordances needed for reading publications on the web.
+(This is being done by PWG in a separate document.)

  - Issues of layout, such as pagination or displaying different resources side-by-side.